Installation

 eva-sub-cli.py --help

-To upgrade to the newest version, run pip install --upgrade eva-sub-cli.
+To upgrade to the newest version of the tool, run pip install --upgrade eva-sub-cli.

 Install each of these and ensure they are included in your PATH.
-Then install the latest eva-sub-cli release as previously described.
+This will allow eva-sub-cli to be executed natively, i.e. directly on your machine.